python-websockets/websockets/docs/intro/tutorial3.rst

 Go to GitHub and create a new repository called ``websockets-tutorial``.

 Push your code to this repository.
-You must replace ``aaugustin`` by your GitHub username in the following command:
+You must replace ``python-websockets`` by your GitHub username in the following command:

 .. code-block:: console

-    $ git remote add origin git@github.com:aaugustin/websockets-tutorial.git
+    $ git remote add origin git@github.com:python-websockets/websockets-tutorial.git
     $ git push -u origin main
     Enumerating objects: 11, done.
     Counting objects: 100% (11/11), done.